osazuwamatthewogbebor/ai-job-recommendation-system/README.md

 ```javascript
 logger.info(`Server started on ${port}`)
 ```
-*The log will be saved in the app.logs file and also outputted in the console.*
+**The log will be saved in the app.logs file and also outputted in the console.**
 ---

 ## Future Improvements
 - Add front-end dashboard for job analytics.
 - Support LinkedIn profile imports for auto-profile creation.
-- Use fine-tuned AI agent for smarter job ranking.
+- Use fine-tuned AI agent for smarter job ranking orchestration.

 ---